-Thirty years ago, the San Francisco Bay Area Rapid Transit District (BART) transit-oriented development (TOD) program was established to build BART’s ridership base and to support local economic development efforts.
+Thirty years ago, the San Francisco Bay Area Rapid Transit District (BART) Transit-Oriented Development (TOD) program was established to build BART’s ridership base and to support local economic development efforts.
 BART’s TOD program has evolved to respond to multiple changing societal demands, including the need to address climate and equity challenges.
 One of BART’s TOD goals for 2020-2025 is to advance racial and economic equity by prioritizing housing for lower income residents in areas experiencing displacement as well as high-opportunity communities at the core of the BART system.
-Learn more about BART’s TOD Workplan here.

-In close partnership with the City of Berkeley, BART is in the early planning stages of this predevelopment process.
-Hundreds of new homes affordable to people with a variety of incomes, retail and/or cultural uses complementing the adjacent Lorin District businesses, and new gathering spaces are among the goals that residents of Berkeley identified for transit-oriented development (TOD) at Ashby.
+In close partnership with the City of Berkeley, BART is laying the ground for an inclusive and vibrant TOD.
+Hundreds of new homes affordable to people with a variety of incomes, retail and/or cultural uses complementing the adjacent Lorin District businesses, and new gathering spaces are among the goals that residents of Berkeley identified for Transit-Oriented Development (TOD) at Ashby.

 Site Overview

 The Ashby BART Station development sites are comprised of a 4.3 acre site (West Lot) on the west side of Adeline and a 1.7 acre site (East Lot) on the east side of Adeline.
-The West Lot is adjacent to the Ashby BART Station and the East Lot is adjacent to the Ed Roberts Campus, which was an earlier phase of TOD; both are currently used for BART rider parking.
-Any develppment proposal will include both the West Lot and the East Lot.
-The Flea Market operates at the West Lot on weekends.
-A site locator is shown below.
+The West Lot is adjacent to the Ashby BART Station and the East Lot is adjacent to the Ed Roberts Campus, which was an earlier phase of TOD; both lots are currently used for BART rider parking.
+The Berkeley Flea Market operates at the West Lot on weekends.

 In 2015, the City began a robust community process to develop a plan for the Adeline Street corridor which includes the Ashby BART station and its parking lots.
 Sites close to transit (whether BART or other high frequency transit) present opportunities for adding new housing and jobs and providing economic stimulus to surrounding areas.
-With funding from MTC and ABAG, the Adeline Corridor Specific Plan was developed and adopted by the City in 2020.
+With funding from the Metropolitan Transportation Commission (MTC) and Association of Bay Area Governments (ABAG), the Adeline Corridor Specific Plan was developed and adopted by the City in 2020.
 The Adeline Corridor Specific Plan identifies several goals for development of the Ashby BART station, but was not specifically focused on the development of the BART property.

 In the final stages of the plan’s development, the State of California passed Assembly Bill 2923 (Chiu/Grayson, 2018) which imposed requirements for the minimum density, height, floor-area ratio and parking for zoning of certain BART-owned property including these sites.
 Therefore, in 2019, Berkeley and BART developed a Memorandum of Understanding to complete further work to plan for this development opportunity.

-In 2020, the BART Board of Directors and the Berkeley City Council both unanimously approved a Memorandum of Understanding (MOU) that established a City-led community advisory process to articulate community-centered goals for zoning and development of TOD at Ashby and North Berkeley; called for BART’s future developer selection process to consider those community-centered goals; and set deadline for the City to rezone the sites and to decide whether to reserve City affordable housing funds for projects at Ashby and North Berkeley.
-In June 2022, the Berkeley City Council and the BART Board of Directors unanimously approved a Memorandum of Agreement for the North Berkeley and Ashby Transit-Oriented Developments.
+In 2020, the BART Board of Directors and the Berkeley City Council both unanimously approved a Memorandum of Understanding (MOU) that established a City-led community advisory process to articulate community-centered goals for zoning and development of TOD at Ashby and North Berkeley BART stations; called for BART’s future developer selection process to consider those community-centered goals; and set deadlines for the City to rezone the sites and to decide whether to reserve City affordable housing funds for projects at Ashby and North Berkeley.

 Community Advisory Group (CAG)